Overview of Jaeger Tri-Packs®

 Small packing matter is randomly distributed to help during the separation process.
 They guide liquids through the packing media into fixed shapes.
-Tri-Packs are one of the most efficient tower packing media, allowing you to reach high rates of mass transfer.
-With higher efficiency, Tri-Packs can also help lower operating costs.
+Tri-Pack tower packing is one of the most efficient tower packing media, allowing you to reach high rates of mass transfer.
+With higher efficiency, this packing type can also help lower operating costs.

 Compared to older types of tower packing, Tri-Packs — which were first developed in the late ’70s and came to find broad acceptance throughout the next decade — have multiple advantages.
 Their unique hollow, spherical shape for random packing prevents nesting and settling, while a network of interior ribs maximizes surface area and helps ensure uniform liquid distribution.
 This, in turn, improves wetting qualities without impeding gas and liquid contact.

 When choosing a tower packing media, it’s important to consider whether its performing factors will be suitable for your application.
-For example, the above characteristics make Tri-Packs ideal for strippers, scrubbers and degasifiers.
+For example, the above characteristics make Tri-Pack packing ideal for strippers, scrubbers and degasifiers.

 Benefits of Tri-Packs